-We offer an extensive range of A Levels in addition to some newly added BTEC courses.
-In addition, many students study for the EPQ, which presents you with the chance to research a subject or issue of your choice, and they are very successful!
+We offer an extensive range of A Levels in addition to BTEC courses.
+In addition, many students study for the EPQ, which is the equivalent to half an A level and carries UCAS points and presents you with the chance to research a subject or issue of your choice, and they are very successful!